library(tidyverse) # data wrangling

 Prepare these Exercises before Class

-Before we start analysing the data, take a step back and think about the business motivation behind this experiment.
+Before analysing the data, take a step back and think about the business motivation behind this experiment.

-The company has introduced a new personalised insights dashboard — but to use it, existing customers need to go through an additional sign-up process.
+The company has introduced a new personalised insights dashboard — but to use it, existing customers must complete an additional sign-up process.
+This is a risky move.
+Each additional step in the customer journey can introduce friction and reduce completion.

-In marketing and product analytics, we often visualise this process as a funnel — a series of steps users move through on their way to a goal (for example, from start to confirm).
+In product analytics, we often represent a sign-up process as a funnel — a sequence of steps where users either continue or drop out at each stage (for example, from start to confirm).
+Each step is a decision point.

-1. Why might the company have decided to test a new sign-up flow rather than simply launching it for everyone?
+(a) Why might the company choose to test a new sign-up flow rather than launch it for all users immediately?

-3. What can a funnel tell us about customer behaviour that a simple completion rate cannot?
+(c) What can a funnel reveal about customer behaviour that a simple completion rate cannot?

-2. How does random assignment in an A/B test help us make a fair comparison?
+(e) How does random assignment in an A/B test help us isolate the effect of the new design?

 It’s time to look at the data from the experiment.